-- State energy policies that encourage the continued development and maintenance of statewide energy infrastructure such as generation, transmission, and distribution facilities in order to ensure safe, affordable, and reliable energy supplies. - Policies that recognize the complexity of energy resource planning decisions by Arizona utilities; the existing regulatory framework and unique processes by which utilities are governed; and the critical importance of retaining utilities' ability to control costs which ensures affordable and reliable power for consumers. - Water management efforts to protect Arizona's Colorado River entitlement including the implementation of the Colorado River Basin Drought Contingency Plan, the advance storage of water underground for use during future water shortages, and the reconsultation of the Colorado River Interim Guidelines for the Lower Basin Shortages and the Coordinated Operations of Lake Powell and Lake Mead. - Reasonable air, water quality and energy efficiency policies that provide practical, multiple options for business and that do not exceed federal requirements.
+- State energy policies that encourage the continued development and maintenance of statewide energy infrastructure such as generation, transmission and distribution facilities in order to ensure safe, affordable and reliable energy supplies. - Policies that recognize the complexity of energy resource planning decisions by Arizona utilities; the existing regulatory framework and unique processes by which utilities are governed; and the critical importance of retaining utilities' ability to control costs which ensures affordable and reliable power for consumers. - Water management efforts to protect and maximize the full use of Arizona's Colorado River entitlement including the implementation of the Colorado River Basin Drought Contingency Plan, water banking and conservation efforts to mitigate future water shortages, and the reconsultation of the Colorado River Interim Guidelines for the Lower Basin Shortages and the Coordinated Operations of Lake Powell and Lake Mead, and encouraging conservation efforts with all states in the Colorado River Basin to stabilize the system. - • • - Investments in water infrastructure and improvements to build resilience throughout water supplies from outside the state. - Modifications to Bartlett Dam to ensure an adequate water supply for our future needs. - WIFA to ensure a transparent process is in place for the investment of state and federal funds in projects aimed at augmentation, conservation, and reuse of water supplies. - • • - Reasonable air, water quality and energy efficiency policies that provide practical, multiple options for businesses and that do not exceed federal requirements. - • - Facilitating the active management and thinning of Arizona's federal and state forest lands to improve and protect watershed health through support for continued collaboration efforts with state and federal agencies such as the Four Forest Restoration Initiative, public-private partnerships, investment in forest restoration projects, economic development programs to support the attraction, retention and expansion of forest products industry. - • - Maintaining Arizona's primacy and role under the Clean Air Act as the state works with the EPA to meet federal regulations.